Mc-Zen/quill/src/decorations.typ

 /// Slice the circuit vertically, showing a separation line between columns.
 ///
-/// - n (integer): Number of wires to slice.
+/// - n (int): Number of wires to slice.
 /// - stroke (stroke): Line style for the slice.
 /// - label (array, string, content, dictionary): One or more labels to add to the
 ///        slice.
 See @@gate().